miyagawa/nightflight/README.md

 # Nightflight

-Gmail → Mailgun → Heroku → IFTTT
+Gmail → Mailgun → Heroku → IFTTT/Kindle

 This tiny app receives emails from [yakan-hiko](http://yakan-hiko.com/) via [Mailgun](http://www.mailgun.com), downloads the MOBI file and sends it to [IFTTT](https://ifttt.com/) with "#epub #mobi #yakanhiko" in the subject for further automation.

-I personally setup IFTTT recipe to send it to [Wappwolf](http://wappwolf.com/) dropbox folder to send to Kindle.
+You can alternatively set it up to directly send to your Kindle Personal Document email address by setting `EMAIL_TO` config variable (see below).

 # HOWTO